dpphat/MFtools/README.md

 MFtools README
 ================
 Dan Puddephatt
-2017-05-23
+2017-06-13

-The MFtools library is used for investigating the input and output ffiles from MODFLOW simulations.
+The MFtools library is used for investigating the input and output files from MODFLOW simulations.
 The library is based on fixed-width file formats as are generated when using Groundwater Vistas.
 This library has been tested using Groundwater Vistas files.
 The library includes functions for the following tasks:

 -   Reading the discritization file (readdis(rootname))
 -   Reading the layer property flow file (readlpf(rootname))